mokazuma/AUandEmotion/README.md

-# Intensity and speed features of action unit and emotion recognition
+# Intensity/Speed features of action unit and emotion recognition